matt-42/silicon/README.md

 Note that the framework relies on the @ symbol which is not part of C++14.
 It is compiled into plain C++ via a preprocessor.

+_The ressources of the project are quite limited today (few days per month of my free time).
+If you want to support the project, [please consider donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E5URY2QDRB54J).
+This means more features, middlewares, backends, documentation, and bugs quickly fixed._

 Features
 =========================